Causal Inference and Data Fusion in Econometrics

 \section{Introduction}

-Causal inference is arguably one of the most important goals in applied econometric work.
+Obtaining causal knowledge by uncovering quantitative relationships in statistical data is arguably one of the most important goals of econometrics since the beginning of the discipline.
 Policy-makers, legislators, and managers need to be able to forecast the likely impact of their actions in order to make informed decisions.
-Constructing causal knowledge by uncovering quantitative relationships in statistical data is the goal of econometrics since the beginning of the discipline \citep{Frisch1933}.
-After a steep decline of interest in the topic during the postwar period \citep{Hoover2004}, causal inference has recently been receiving growing attention again and was brought back to the forefront of the methodological debate by the emergence of the potential outcomes framework \citep{Rubin1974,Imbens2015,Imbens2019} and advances in structural econometrics \citep{Heckman2007, Matzkin2013,Lewbel2019}.
+Phillip G.\ Wright's \citeyearpar{Wright1928} seminal contribution on instrumental variable estimation, using the theory of path coefficients developed by his son Sewall \citet{Wright1921,Wright1923}, for example, was motivated by the desire to understand the effect of tariffs on the production and import of agricultural products.
+In the postwar period, interest in the topic of causal inference initially experienced a decline in attention (\citealp{Hoover2004}), but was brought back to the forefront of the methodological debate by the emergence of the potential outcomes framework (\citealp{Rubin1974,Imbens2015,Imbens2019}) and advances in structural econometrics (\citealp{Heckman2007, Matzkin2013,Lewbel2019}).

 \citet{Woodward2003} defines causal knowledge as ``knowledge that is useful for a very specific kind of prediction problem: the problem an actor faces when she must predict what would happen if she or some other agent were to act in a certain way [...]".\footnote{Woodward continues: ``[...] on the basis of observations of situations in which she or the other agent have not (yet) acted" (p.\ 32).} This association of causation with control in a stimulus-response-type relationship is likewise foundational for econometric methodology.
-According to \citet{Strotz1960}, ``$z$ is a cause of $y$ if [...] it is or 'would be' possible by \emph{controlling} $z$ indirectly to control $y$, at least stochastically" (p.\ 418; emphasis in original).
+Following \citet{Strotz1960}, ``$z$ is a cause of $y$ if [...] it is or 'would be' possible by \emph{controlling} $z$ indirectly to control $y$, at least stochastically" (p.\ 418; emphasis in original).

-Although implicit in earlier treatments in the field \citep[e.g.,][]{Haavelmo1943}, \citet{Strotz1960} were the first to express actions and control of variables as \emph{``wiping out"} of structural equations in an economic system \citep[p.\ 32]{Pearl2009}.
+Although implicit in earlier treatments in the field (e.g., \citealp{Haavelmo1943}), \citet{Strotz1960} were the first to express actions and control of variables as \emph{``wiping out"} of structural equations in an economic system (\citealp{Pearl2009}, p.\ 32).
 To illustrate this idea, consider the two-equation model